halkyon/managed-k8s-terraform-examples/doks/README.md

 `name` and `region` are required. `cluster_version` specifies the Kubernetes version to use (currently defaults to `1.18`.)

-* `doctl kubernetes options regions` will show a list of all regions available, use the slug value for `region`.
+* `doctl kubernetes options regions` shows which regions are available, use the slug value for `region`.
-* `doctl kubernetes options versions` shows available Kubernetes versions available, use the slug value for `cluster_version`.
+* `doctl kubernetes options versions` shows which Kubernetes versions are available, use the slug value for `cluster_version`.

 ## Provisioning